antoniopelusi/nnfs/README.md

 Each script prints a periodic training summary (accuracy, total loss, data loss, regularization loss, current learning rate) and a final validation summary.

-## Known limitations

-- No mini-batching: `train()` runs the forward/backward pass over the entire dataset on every epoch (fine for small/educational datasets, does not scale to large ones).
-- No model saving/loading (parameter serialization).
-- No convolutional, recurrent, or attention layers: the library only covers fully-connected feed-forward networks.
-- The optimized Softmax+CrossEntropy combination is only enabled when the final activation is exactly `Activation_Softmax` and the loss is exactly `Loss_CategoricalCrossentropy`; other combinations use the "generic" (slower, but always correct) backward-pass path.

 ## Dependencies